 Ordinal Scale Example vs Nominal Scale Example

-A nominal scale is different from an ordinal scale in the way that its values have no order to them.
+A nominal scale or nominal questions in a survey, is different from an ordinal scale in the way that its values have no order to them.

 Here’s an example: I’m collecting some simple research data on hair colour.
 If I’m using a nominal scale, the values will simply be different hair colours (brown, blonde, black, etc.) Note that there’s no order here; it’s not like brown leads to blonde which leads to black and beyond.